MartinPellizzer/terrawhisper-compiler/articles/artemisia-annua/botany/morphology.md

 At the attachment point of the seed, there is a distinct scar known as the hilum.
 Inside the seed, there is a straight embryo with two cotyledons.
 Cotyledons are the initial leaf-like structures that provide nutrients to the developing plant.

 In terms of appendages, Artemisia annua seeds do not possess any, and their surface is smooth, lacking ridges or projections.
 These characteristics contribute to the unique identity of these seeds.

+The following table shows in detail the morphological characteristics of Artemisia annua seeds.

 | Characteristic | Description |
 | --- | --- |